-Ask us in writing to reconsider our initial decision.
-You must:

-- a) Write to us within six months from the date of our decision; and - b) Send your request to us at: The Health Plan at our St. Clairsville Office: 52160 National Road East, St. Clairsville, Ohio 43950 or our Massillon Office: 100 Lillian Gish Blvd., P.O.
-Box 4816, Massillon, Ohio 44648; and - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. - e) Include your email address (optional for member), if you would like to receive our decisions via email.
+- Ask us in writing to reconsider our initial decision.
+You must: - a) Write to us within 6 months from the date of our decision; and - b) Send your request to us at: Piedmont Community HealthCare, 1937 Thomson Drive, Lynchburg, VA 24501, ATTN: Appeals Coordinator; and - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. - e) Include your email address (optional for member), if you would like to receive our decision via email.
 Please note that by giving us your email, we may be able to provide our decision more quickly.